Connie Yang, MA

 Who I am and what you should know

-After studying economics and mathematics in college, I had a life in a different career for several years until I decided to return to school to study clinical psychology in 2014.
-And this led me start my career as a therapist much later than most of my colleagues.
-But I believe that this showcases even more the power of change and the fact that it is never too late to become the person that you are meant to be.
+After studying economics and mathematics in college, I had a life in a different career for several years until I decided to return to school to study clinical psychology in 2018.
+And this led me to start my career as a therapist much later than most of my colleagues.
+But I believe that this showcases, even more, the power of change and the fact that it is never too late to become the person that you are meant to be.

 Early in my career as a therapist, I worked with children, youth, and families in South LA who have experienced trauma.
 I also worked with parenting groups, especially related to those who had suffered from domestic violence and trauma as a result of their childhoods and upbringing.